ssb22/lexconvert/README.md

 Beware, the considerations about eSpeak versions that apply to `--ruby` also apply here.

 --phones `<format>` [`<words>`]
-: Use eSpeak to convert text to phonemes, and then convert the phonemes to format 'format'.
+: Use eSpeak to convert text to phonemes, and then convert the phonemes to format `<format>`.
 E.g.: `python lexconvert.py` `--phones` unicode-ipa This is a test sentence.
 Set environment variable `PHONES_PIPE_COMMAND` to an additional command to which to write the phones as well as standard output.
 (If standard input is a terminal then this will be done separately after each line.)
 (Some commercial speech synthesizers do not work well when driven entirely from phonemes, because their internal format is different and is optimised for normal text.)